Hallie-Johnson/theb-man/README.md

         - **Jester Ranged Bot**: *Fires projectiles* at the player and deals damage upon collision.
         - **Jester Tank Bot**: Deals *high* damage to the player upon collision.
     - Pickups:
-        - **B-XP**: Collect a maximum of 3 in each level to upgrade the B-Man.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade The B-Man.
     - Tips:
         - **Upgrades Count**: THE B-WRANGs do not decrease your stamina and still cause damage.
 Prioritize upgrading THE B-WRANG count.
 - **THE B-MOBILE Guide**